 This bit is used to override the automatic Hsync selection, To override, set this bit to Logic 1.
 When overriding, the active Hsync is set via Bit 3 in this register.

 Table XII.
 Active Hsync Override Settings

-Override Result

-0 Autodetermines the Active Interface

-1 Override, Bit 3 Determines the Active Interface
+Override Result 0 Auto Determines the Active Interface Override, Bit 3 Determines the Active Interface 1 Override, Bit 3 Determines the Active Interface

 0E 3 Active Hsync Select